xStarbound/xStarbound/doc/lua/world.md

 #### `RpcPromise<Json>` world.sendEntityMessage(`Variant<EntityId, String>` entityId, `String` messageType, [`Json...` args])

 Sends an asynchronous message to an entity with the specified entity ID or unique ID with the specified message type and arguments and returns an `RpcPromise` which can be used to receive the result of the message when available.
 See the message table for information on entity message handling.
-This function **should not be called in any entity's `init` function**, as the sending entity will not have been fully loaded.
+This function **should not be called in any entity's `init` function**, as the sending entity will not have been fully loaded, possibly causing the message to get lost in transit.

-Sending a message to the unique ID `"server"` sends that message to world server script contexts running on the world the messaging entity is located on.
+On xServer, sending a message to the unique ID `"server"` sends that message to world server script contexts running on the world the messaging entity is located on.
+There is no special client requirement to send `"server"` messages on xServer — it will work just fine on stock and OpenStarbound clients.

 See `message.md` for information on message handlers and `RpcPromise` objects.